Catherine-DuBay/Catherine-DuBay/README.md

 ## Hi there 👋

+My name is Catherine DuBay and I am an Economics major at the University of Notre Dame, set to graduate in 2027.
+I have minors in Foundations of Business & Computing and Digital Technologies.
+I am originally from Birmingham, Michigan.
+In my free time, I enjoy reading, travel, making playlists, and spending time with friends.

 <!--
 **Catherine-DuBay/Catherine-DuBay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.